awsdocs/amazon-redshift-management-guide/doc_source/configure-jdbc-connection.md

 ### Use previous JDBC driver versions with Maven<a name="jdbc-previous-versions-maven"></a>

 Add a previous version of the Amazon Redshift JDBC driver to your project only if your tool requires a specific version of the driver\.
-For information about the functionality supported in these driver versions, see [Download an Amazon Redshift JDBC driver](#download-jdbc-driver)\.
+For information about the functionality supported in these driver versions, see [Download the Amazon Redshift JDBC driver](#download-jdbc-driver)\.
 For information about configuring with Maven, see [Configure JDBC connection with Apache Maven](#configure-jdbc-connection-with-maven)\.